Alluxio/alluxio/docs/en/compute/Presto.md

 For more details and instructions on how to use the Alluxio Catalog Service with Presto, please visit the [Alluxio Catalog Service documentation]({{ '/en/core-services/Catalog.html' | relativize_url }}).

-The rest of this page discusses the alternative approach of Presto interacting with the Hive Metastore.
+The rest of this page discusses the alternative approach of Presto directly interacting with the Hive Metastore.

 ## Prerequisites